chi-tech/chi-tech/doc/Start_user_tutorials.md

 ## Meshing

-ChiTech handles many types of meshes, including arbitrary polyhedral meshes.
+Chi-Tech handles many types of meshes, including arbitrary polyhedral meshes.
-Complex meshes are often generated externally and loaded into ChiTech.
+Complex meshes are often generated externally and loaded into Chi-Tech.
 Hence, it is important for users to be familiar with CAD and mesh generators.

 We provide some [meshing tutorial here](https://chi-tech.github.io/d4/d25/_mesh_tutorials.html)